What action is the U.S. Fish and Wildlife Service taking?

 Yes.
 The Service received no substantive comments during the public comment period, and there are no changes to the proposed units as published on November 27, 2019.

 Are all comments and information considered by the Service in making the final decision?

 Yes.
-All comments and supporting information received during the comment period are reviewed and given appropriate consideration as Service staff work through the final decision-making processes.
-Stakeholders and the public play an important role in helping the Service ensure any final actions are not only based on the best scientific and commercial information available, but also accurate and more effective.
+The Service reviewed all comments and supporting information received and gave appropriate consideration as Service staff worked through the final decision-making processes.
+Stakeholders and the public have an essential role in ensuring the Service bases any final actions on the best scientific and commercial information available.
 The Service has a history of producing final decisions and actions that reflect this invaluable input.